TKontu/lubricationCalculator/readme.md

 - `tests/`: Unit and integration tests.
 - `main.py`: The main entry point for the CLI application.

+## Workflow Overview

+The simulation process follows a clear, three-step architectural pattern:

+1.  **Configuration Loading:** When a simulation is initiated, the `NetworkConfigLoader` class in the `config` module reads the specified JSON or XML file.
+It parses the data into a structured `NetworkConfig` object, which serves as a standardized, in-memory representation of the entire network definition.

+2.  **Network Building:** The `NetworkConfig` object is then passed to the `NetworkBuilder` utility.
+Following the **Builder design pattern**, this class provides a clean API to construct the final `FlowNetwork` object.
+It translates the lists of nodes, components, and connections from the configuration into a graph of instantiated `Node` and `Component` objects, ensuring the network is assembled correctly.

+3.  **Solving:** The constructed `FlowNetwork` is passed to the selected solver (e.g., `TreeSolver`).
+The solvers use numerical methods (specifically, the **Newton-Raphson method** for non-linear systems) to iteratively solve for the pressures at each node and the flow through each component.
+The iteration continues until the net flow at each internal node is balanced (conserving mass) to within a defined tolerance.

 ## Getting Started

 ### Installation